Code of Practice v3.0 Online

 Any profile-gauge combination that will resist a wind load of Very High or Extra High Wind Zone with fasteners at each crest, will adequately resist a 2 kPa snow load.
 It may, however, be neccessary to increase the strength of the structure to allow for induced snow loads.

-New Zealand is divided (in NZS 3604) into six zones where the maximum snow load is 2 kPa; areas above specific altitudes in these areas require specific design.
+NZS 3604 divides New Zealand into six zones where the maximum snow load is 2 kPa; areas above specific altitudes in these areas require specific design.

 Projections such as gutters, flashings and chimneys need additional fixings and detailing to resist loads from sliding snow.
 It is normal to fit snow straps to residential gutters in snow prone areas.